An out of this world performance from a shining star, Kevin Spacey…

 While our alien friend believes he is without problems, Dr Powell has his own.
 He’s overworked with a young family.
 At a team meeting, the doctors and pharmacist insist Prot be medicated.
 Powell argues to meet more with Prot arguing he needs to assess him properly before resorting to medication if required.
 (Yay).

-In the interviews with Prot, Dr Powell asks many questions on K-Pax, and Prot continues to answer him about K-Pax in his amiable, plausible way.
+In the interviews with Prot, Dr Powell asks many questions about K-Pax, and Prot continues to answer him about K-Pax in his amiable, plausible way.
 Meanwhile, Prot is befriending his fellow inpatients, even those that the staff have difficulties with or cannot reach as they are so unwell.
 Only one patient, Bess is unresponsive to him.

-All the inpatient believe Prot’s situation.
+All the inpatients believe Prot’s situation.
 Prot’s physical tests come back normal, however, he is noted to have a high sensitivity to UV light than normal.
 He has told Powell about his UV sensitivity, and that this results in his constant need to wear sunglasses.
 Prot tells that K-Pax is a darker place than Earth due to this.

 Powell adjusts the lighting of his room, and in the next interview Prot takes off his sunglasses for the first time.
 Dr Powell talks with his astrophysicist brother-in-law about K-Pax telling him of Prot.
 Could Prot’s apparently wild proclamations be true?